RenatFakhrutdinov/where_is_mecca/README.md

 # where_is_mecca

 Find Qibla, wherever you are.
-This application shows the direction to Mecca.
+This application shows the direction to Mecca as known as Qibla.

 Features: